 Virginia: 1710 Tavern

 With its 315-year history, 1710 Tavern is known as the oldest tavern in the commonwealth.
-The building was originally completed between 1710 and 1712, and was converted into a tavern in 1732.
+The building in Tappahannock was completed between 1710 and 1712 and converted into a tavern in 1732.

 Many of the original fixtures have been preserved, including the dining room floors, windows, ceilings and fireplaces.
 The bar is made from 300-year-old walnut.

-The building is said to predate roads, which is why the tavern faces the river rather than the street.
+The building is said to predate roads, which is why the tavern faces the Rappahannock River rather than the street.

 “The tavern also faced the river where large sailing ships from England docked on wharves, and travelers would dine and sleep there,” tavern owner Greg Huff said in an email.